Finding Theme Communities from Database Networks: Problem Definition

 \nop{ Apparently, a large edge cohesion $eco_{ij}(C_\mathbf{p})$ indicates that vertices $v_i, v_j$ either have high frequencies of $\mathbf{p}$ or have a large number of common neighbouring vertices whose vertex databases contain theme $\mathbf{p}$.
 According to the criteria of good theme community, if every edge in $C_\mathbf{p}$ has a large edge cohesion, $C_\mathbf{p}$ will be a good theme community.
-Based on this insight, } Now, we propose \emph{pattern truss}, a subgraph such that the cohesion of every edge in the subgraph is larger than a threshold.
+Based on this insight, }

+\nop{ Now, we propose \emph{$(\mathbf{p},\alpha)$-truss}, a subgraph such that the cohesion of every edge in the subgraph is larger than a threshold. }

+Based on the edge cohesion in DBNs, we smoothly extend the notion of $k$-truss~\cite{cohen2008trusses} in simple networks to the notion of \emph{$(\mathbf{p},\alpha)$-truss} in DBNs as follows.

+\nop{ Based on the above edge cohesion in database networks, we can smoothly extend the $k$-truss in simple networks, and define the \emph{$(\mathbf{p},\alpha)$-truss} in database networks as a subgraph $T\subseteq G_\mathbf{p}$ such that the cohesion of every edge in $T$ is larger than a non-negative threshold $\alpha$. }